2 Job Architecture Framework Examples to Try in 2025

 Compare your roles and levels with industry standards to ensure competitiveness.
 This step helps maintain market alignment and attract top talent.

-Standardize and normalize job titles to reflect the responsibilities and level of each role accurately.
+Standardize and normalize job titles to accurately reflect the responsibilities and level of each role.
 Use consistent titles to enhance transparency and reduce confusion.

-Build completely customized competency frameworks for niche industries or unique organizational needs.
+Build customized entirely competency frameworks for niche industries or unique organizational needs.

 Define the skills and competencies required for each role.
 This step is critical for aligning job architecture with talent management initiatives, such as training and development.